Jbarseg/Learning-Java-JDBC-and-MySQL/README.md

 - DELETE: We can delete a specific variable of our table or all our table data.

   DELETE FROM 'TableName' WHERE usernameid = 1;

+  # Learning how to use JDBC

+  JDBC = Java Database Connectivity

+  ## Creating a Java JDBC Project

+  1. Create a Maven or Gradle project
+  2. Add the dependency of MySQL, to find the steps to add the dependency to Maven or Gradle you can ask [ChatGPT](https://chat.openai.com/chat)
+  3. Add the connection string to the main Java Class (each database has one different connection string) you can ask to [ChatGPT](https://chat.openai.com/chat), search in [Google](google.com) or find the specific connection string for MySQL in the classes of this repository